‘Rare’ EF3 tornado hits North Carolina, causing injuries and damaging Pfizer facility

 DORTCHES, N.C.
-(WNCN) — A confirmed tornado touched down in northeastern North Carolina Wednesday afternoon, leaving multiple injured and damaging a Pfizer facility.
+(WNCN) — A confirmed tornado touched down Wednesday afternoon in northeastern North Carolina, leaving multiple injured and damaging a Pfizer facility.

-The tornado touched down northeast of Rocky Mount shortly after 12:30 p.m. local time.
+The tornado touched down northeast of Rocky Mount shortly after 12:30 p.m.
 Based on initial storm surveys, the National Weather Service tells Nexstar’s WNCN that winds of up to 150 mph were reached, giving the tornado a rare EF3 rating.
-Officials say the area sees tornadoes of that strength only every few years.
+Officials said the area sees tornadoes of that strength only every few years.

 According to the National Weather Service in Raleigh, a severe storm capable of producing 60 mph wind gusts was located near Rocky Mount, moving east at 25 mph just 10 minutes before the tornado touched down.